Sistemo v0.6.0: Web Dashboard

 Full resource management

-VMs, images, volumes, networks, port mappings — every resource type has its own view.
+Machines, images, volumes, networks, port mappings — every resource type has its own view.
 Create, inspect, delete, all without touching the terminal.

 System health monitoring